 When to say sorry

-If a company values its customers – as they all should – then openly and honestly recognizing mistakes, and suitably addressing the reasons that led to said mistake’s occurrence, is vital.
+If a company values its customers – as they all should – then openly and honestly recognising mistakes, and suitably addressing the reasons that led to said mistake’s occurrence, is vital.

 Remember when Samsung’s Galaxy Note 7 phones starting catching fire?
 Or when Snapchat fell victim to a phishing scam that ended up revealing payroll information about some of the company’s employees?
 Or the Volkswagen emissions scandal in 2015?